Numeration Systems & Computations

 of those, you can't encounter new ones forever).

-In the latter case, the sequence of remainders becomes periodic from that point on...
+In the latter case, the sequence of remainders is periodic from that point on...

 Because the sequence of digits in the result depends only on the sequence